-- ❖ H.264 SD and HD video encoding tools provided by a technological partner; - Various modules, which are integrated in our systems, both for the MGW5100, MGW 1100 and the MGW1000 including: Switches supplied by PTI (Performance Technologies Inc.) and Interface, a switch supplied by Intel, Hosts supplied by Freescale and Kontron, backplane board by Kaparel Corporation Pentium, CPU modules supplied by Kontron and Compact Pci platforms supplied by EPS (Israel) TECH 1992 Ltd.; - Digital Signal Processing, or DSP, compression techniques, manufactured by Equator Inc. and TI, which are used in our MGW 5100, MGW 1100, MGW 2400, MGE 400 and Movie Maker 400 products; - Video compression chips manufactured by LSI Logic; - Audio Analog to Digital Converters (A/D), Digital to Analog Converters (D/A) and decompression chips manufactured by Crystal Semiconductor Corporation, or Crystal, a subsidiary of Cirrus Logic, which are included in our encoders and decoders; - ❖ Freescale, Inc.'s DSPs, which are included in our decoders and encoders; - ❖ A video decoding chip manufactured by IBM; - HD compression chips manufactured by NEL; - SDI interface chips manufactured by Gennum; - Microprocessor and PCI bridge devices from Intel that are used in our MediaPump and MovieMaker boards; - A video processing chipset from Gennum, which is used in our MM200s; and - Programmable devices by Xilinx, which are used in our Mediapump.
+- H.264 SD, MPEG I/II, MXF, DnXHD, AAC, Flash, streaming servers and HD video encoding tools provided by technological partners; - Various modules, which are integrated in our systems, both for the MGW2000, MGW200/400, MGW Flash, MGW5100, MGW 1100, MGW HD and the MGW1000 including: Switches supplied by PTI (Performance Technologies Inc.) and Interface, a switch supplied by Intel, Hosts supplied by Freescale and Kontron, backplane board by Kaparel Corporation Pentium, CPU modules supplied by Kontron and Compact Pci platforms supplied by EPS (Israel) TECH 1992 Ltd.: - Digital Signal Processing, or DSP, compression techniques, manufactured by Equator Inc. and TI, which are used in our MGW 5100, MGW 1100, MGW 2400, MGE 400 and Movie Maker 400 products; - ❖ Video compression chips manufactured by LSI Logic and NEL; - Audio Analog to Digital Converters (A/D), Digital to Analog Converters (D/A) and decompression chips manufactured by Crystal Semiconductor Corporation, or Crystal, a subsidiary of Cirrus Logic, which are included in our encoders and decoders; - Freescale, Inc.'s DSPs, which are included in our decoders and encoders; - ❖ A video decoding chip manufactured by IBM; - SDI interface chips manufactured by Gennum; - ❖ Microprocessor and PCI bridge devices from Intel that are used in our MediaPump and MovieMaker boards;

+- ❖ A video processing chipset from Gennum, which is used in our MM200s; and - Programmable devices by Xilinx, which are used in our Mediapump.